 A priori reasoning can only tell us about the relations between ideas, i.e. analytic knowledge (true by definition).
 E.g. “a bachelor is an unmarried man”.

-Matters of fact, such as whether a being exists, cannot be established a priori, according to this argument.
+Whether a being exists is a matter of fact, so it cannot be established though a priori reasoning.
 Hume’s basis for the fork is that if a particular truth is a matter of logic/definition, then it will be true or false no matter the factual state of the universe.
 E.g., one plus one will always equal two, regardless of what happens to be factually true of the universe.
 This suggests there is a disconnect between logical truth and factual truth.
 The term “necessary existence” seems to ignore this disconnect.
-It’s invalid to claim that a being’s existence is logically necessary, since a being’s existence cannot be established through logic.
-Since Hume’s fork has shown that logical truth is disconnected from factual truth, the idea that something could necessarily exist is incoherent.
+We cannot know that a being’s existence is logically necessary, since a being’s existence cannot be established through logic.

-Hume’s fork: even if we take arguments for God involving necessity to be attributing necessity to a being, not to a proposition, it’s existence still cannot be established by a priori reasoning.
+Hume’s fork: even if we take arguments for God involving necessity to be attributing necessity to a being, not to a proposition, the existence of that being still cannot be established by a priori reasoning.
 Matters of fact can only be inferred by a posteriori reasoning.

 Modern science’s rejection of the cosmological argument

-Laurence Krauss, a physicist, argues that the universe came from nothing because it actually is nothing.
+However, another theory with more evidence for it is Alan Guth’s inflation theory.
+Laurence Krauss, a physicist, explains Guth’s theory that the universe came from nothing because it actually is nothing.
 Gravity has negative energy, the total amount of which in the universe happens to exactly cancel out the positive energy of the matter in the universe, so the total energy of the universe is zero; it is nothing.
 Krauss claims this answers Leibniz’ question of why there is something rather than nothing.
 Quantum mechanics has existed eternally and causes quantum fluctuations which can create a zero-energy universe from nothing because such a universe requires zero energy to create.

 W. L. Craig’s response to Krauss is that Krauss’ definition of nothing is faulty since it’s actually something.
 Nothing really means total absence of anything.